The Element Barium

 What is barium used for?

 Surprisingly, barium has many different uses.
-For example, barium’s compounds are used to make paint, specialty glasses, rubber, and other materials as well.
+For example, barium’s compounds make paint, specialty glasses, rubber, and other materials as well.

 Furthermore, these compounds are used in a variety of settings (e.g. laboratories, manufacturing industries, medical sector).
 Here are a few uses of barium and its compounds in different environments: